shysolocup/noscord.js/src/Services/EventService/glue/README.md

     /*
+        == FUNC ==
             :: function that formats the event from discord.js types to noscord.js types
             :: IMPORTANT: should always return an array or else it'll break */